purplebugs/fantasticelastic/docs/data-in.md

 Elasticsearch will store the data

-This data can then be updated, analysed, searched upon and even deleted
+This data can then be updated, searched and analysed